milikhin/seabass2/README.md

 ## Documentation

-Some architecture aspects and key ideas are described in wiki.
+Some architecture aspects and key ideas are described in [wiki](https://github.com/milikhin/seabass2/wiki).

+## Credits

+* Internationalization and German translation for ubports-seabass: [Danfro](https://github.com/Danfro)